 62 goals (58% of club total)

 The 2017/18 champions were a marvellous miracle of a side that looked to break almost every record going.
 Sergio Aguero was the side’s chief striker and in the 17/18 campaign, unsurprisingly bagged 21 goals, with Gabriel Jesus sharing minutes up-front to notch 13.
-It’s possible those two would more even share goals had the two forwards not been injured as often as they were.
+It’s possible those two would have scored even more goals had they not been injured as often as they were.

 Leroy Sané was a flying creator on the left wing, but has still managed to chip in with 10 goals, most of them were spectacular.
-Raheem Sterling then was the real story, powering in a remarkable 18 goals – so many of them winners, equalisers, key goals.
-He played wide on the right, but drifted into central zones as City stretched the field wide with their full-backs.
+Raheem Sterling then was the real story, powering in a remarkable 18 goals — so many of them winners, equalisers and key goals.
+He played wide on the right but drifted into central zones as City stretched the field wide with their full-backs.